Raafey-Khan/Git_Demo_App/README.txt

 Local Repo & Github Repo

+15. `push` --> used to just push our local repos on github repo from our local  using git command

 For globally or teams accessible way we can achevie we connect Local Repo == Github Repo using remote origin